In this Article

 What kind of preparation is required for ERCP?

 For the best possible examination, the stomach must be empty.
 The patient should not eat anything after midnight on the evening preceding the exam.
 In case the procedure is performed early in the morning, no liquids should be taken.
 In case the examination is performed at noon time, a cup of tea, juice, milk, or coffee can be taken four hours earlier.
 Heart and blood pressure medications should always be taken with a small amount of water in the early morning.
-Since the procedure will require intravenous sedation, the patient needs to have a companion to drive the patient home after the procedure.
+Since the procedure will require intravenous sedation, the patient needs to have a companion drive them home after the procedure.

 What can be expected during and after the ERCP procedure?